 do i need to seal fornace brioni terracotta tiles?

-fornace brioni terracotta tiles are extremely porous and should be sealed after grouting with mapei flexcolor cq to maintain their appearance and avoid staining. exterior walls require vertical weather flashing and waterproof, penetrating sealant.
+fornace brioni + cristina celestino terracotta tiles are extremely porous and must be sealed before grouting and as the final step of installation in order maintain their appearance and avoid staining.

-for more information about sealing please see our fornace brioni terracotta wall installation & maintenance guide.
+for more information about sealing please see our fornace brioni terracotta floor and wall material guidelines.

 do you offer trim for your fornace brioni terracotta tile?

 at clé we follow the international model of no trim and highly recommend our clients to do the same. below are the trim alternatives we recommend for this collection.

 - if your project needs to turn a corner either inwardly or outwardly, mitering the tiles to meet seamlessly in a corner gives it the cleanest, crafted finish.